 WELT is the resident theater company at the Wiesbaden Performing Arts Center (WPAC).

-For its nineth season, WELT will produce six English language theater plays in 2020.
+For its nineth season, WELT will produce seven English language theater plays in 2020.

 Wiesbaden Performing Arts Center (WPAC) started as a concept presented to the city of Wiesbaden in the autumn of 2014.
 At that time, one of the

 privately-owned theater buildings in Wiesbaden became available and WELT was also looking for a permanent home.
 After the city decided to give the space to other theater organization, we

 continued our search.
 After numerous attempts and years of building site inspections, we have finally found a space in Wiesbaden that will work wonderfully as a theater.